backdrop-contrib/file_entity_inline/README.md

 ------------------
 If you add fields to a file type, such as the image file type, by default these fields are only accessible through the manage files interface in Backdrop CMS Core.
-This module exposes these additional fields and allows a site editor to manage them throught other forms, such as node edit forms or reference fields.
+This module exposes these additional fields and allows a site editor to manage them through other forms, such as node edit forms or reference fields.

 Project Status